Sinan Sakić: Personal life

 At the age of 18, after serving his mandatory stint in the Yugoslav People's Army in Pula, SR Croatia, Sakić married his first wife, Velida Milkić.
 Together, they had two sons, Rašid and Medo.
-The former is currently imprisoned on murder charges and the latter is a singer.
+The former was to serve 12 years in prison for armed robbery and murder charges before dying in prison and the latter is a singer.
 Sinan and Velida later divorced.
 He and his second wife, Sabina (b.
 1959), were married on 29 June 1981.
 Sabina already had two sons, Ernest and Elvis, from her previous marriage.
 Together, they had a daughter, Đulka, and a son, Alen; a rapper who frequently collaborates with Stefan Đurić Rasta.

 Sakić visited the guru Sathya Sai Baba in India every year from 1996 until Baba's death in 2011.

 Death

 Sakić had been advised to undergo a liver transplant as a lasting solution to his liver problems.
 He was placed on a waiting list for the organ.
 After suffering a heart attack, his health deteriorated dramatically.

 While the organ was being obtained, Sakić left the hospital and decided to stay at home until the surgery; which was to be conducted in Padua, Italy.
 He died on 1 June 2018.
 He was given an Islamic funeral service on 4 June 2018 in Loznica, Serbia.